camunda/camunda-docs/docs/reference/announcements.md

 The separated Ingress Helm configuration for Camunda 8 Self-Managed has been deprecated in 8.6, and will be removed from the Helm chart in 8.7.
 Only the combined Ingress configuration is officially supported.
 See the [Ingress guide](/self-managed/setup/guides/ingress-setup.md) for more information on configuring a combined Ingress setup.

+#### Helm chart - MultiRegion Failover / Failback mode deprecation

+The MultiRegion configuration in the helm chart has been deprecated in 8.6, and will be removed from the Helm chart in 8.7.
+This will be replaced with a set of API actuator endpoints that you would call while following the ([Dual-region operational procdure](/self-managed/operational-guides/multi-region/dual-region-ops.md))

 #### Helm chart - Elasticsearch nodes number

 The default value of Elasticsearch deployment pods has changed from 2 to 3, and an affinity setting has been added to avoid scheduling Elasticsearch pods on the same Kubernetes worker.